We partner with the top coach & train carriers to bring you the best deals.

 We help you find & compare the best buses & trains in one place.

-There are 23 daily trains from Prague to Pardubice.
-Traveling by train from Prague to Pardubice usually takes around one hour, but the fastest Leo Express train can make the trip in 56 minutes.
+12 trains operate daily from Prague to Pardubice.
+The train trip from Prague to Pardubice is usually about 57 minutes long.
+However, traveling on the fastest Leo Express train can get you there in as little as 51 minutes.

 |Distance||60 mi (96 km)|

 |Fastest train||0h 51m|

 |Most frequent service||Leo Express|